w3c/csswg-drafts/css-view-transitions-2/two-phase-transition-explainer.md

 ```

 The "preview" animation with its attached types would start when the navigation is initiated (but not intercepted), and would defer the commit until
 it is finished.
-The "new" state of the animation would be controlled by style only, using the `@navigation(preview: active)` conditional (which can be mixed and matches with other conditionals).
+The "new" state of the animation would be controlled by style only, using the `@navigation(preview)` conditional (which can be mixed and matches with other conditionals).

 ## Pros and cons of the different solutions